kipkorirgideon/wallet-service/README.md

      daily limit entirely.

 3. **Timezone handling bug.**
-   - The daily window resets at UTC midnight for every user
+   - The daily window resets at UTC midnight for every user, so usage near midnight gets attributed to the wrong local day for non-UTC users.

 4. **Transfer limit boundary validation issue.**
    - `>=` instead of `>` incorrectly blocks a transfer that lands exactly on the